HomeLatest NewsIndustryFacebook faces proprietary issues as former employee claims tech giant of prioritising profiteering over hate speech

 Preferred Source of Google

-An anti-profiteering whistleblower has accused the global giant, Facebook of prioritizing profit over clamping down on hate speech and misinformation.
-A former product manager on the civic misinformation team at Facebook, said that her lawyers have filed at least eight complaints with the US securities regulator in this regard.
+An anti-profiteering whistleblower has accused the global technology giant, Facebook of prioritizing profit over clamping down on hate speech and misinformation.
+A former product manager on the civic misinformation team at Facebook, Frances Haugen said that her lawyers have filed at least eight complaints with the US securities regulator in this regard.

-Frances Haugen appeared on Sunday on the television program ‘60 Minutes’, revealing her identity as the whistleblower helped lead to a Wall Street Journal investigation and a Senate hearing on Instagram’s harm to teen girls.
+Frances Haugen appeared on Sunday on the television program ‘60 Minutes’, revealing her identity as the whistleblower who helped lead to a Wall Street Journal investigation and a Senate hearing on Instagram’s harm to teen girls.

 Advertisement